khulnasoft/integrations-core/solr/README.md

 In this example, your metric is `mydomain` (or some variation depending on the attribute inside the bean) and has the tags `attr0:val0`, `attr1:val1`, and `domain:mydomain`.

 If you specify an alias in an `include` key that is formatted as _camel case_, it is converted to _snake case_.
-For example, `MyMetricName` is shown in Datadog as `my_metric_name`.
+For example, `MyMetricName` is shown in Khulnasoft as `my_metric_name`.

 ##### The attribute filter

 The `attribute` filter can accept two types of values:

 - A dictionary whose keys are attributes names (see below).
-For this case, you can specify an alias for the metric that becomes the metric name in Datadog.
+For this case, you can specify an alias for the metric that becomes the metric name in Khulnasoft.
 You can also specify the metric type as a gauge or counter.
 If you choose counter, a rate per second is computed for the metric.

   ```yaml
   conf: